fairlearn/fairlearn/docs/user_guide/assessment.rst

 perform well on majority groups.

 Equalized odds and can be used to diagnose both allocation harms as well as quality-of-service harms.
+Allocation harms occur when AI systems allocate opportunities, resources, or information differently across different groups (for example, an AI hiring system that is more likely to advance resumes of male applicants than resumes of female applicants regardless of qualification).
+Quality-of-service harms occur when an AI system does not work as well for one group versus another (for example, facial recognition systems that are more likely to fail for dark-skinned individuals).
+For more information on AI harms, see :ref:`types_of_harms`.

-It can be useful for diagnosing allocation harms because its goal is to ensure that a machine learning model works equally well for different groups.
+Equalized odds can be useful for diagnosing allocation harms because its goal is to ensure that a machine learning model works equally well for different groups.
+Another way to think about equalized odds is to contrast it with demographic parity.
+While demographic parity assesses the allocation of resources generally, equalized odds focuses on the allocation of resources that were actually distributed to members of that group (indicated by the positive target variable Y=1).
 However, equalized odds makes the assumption that the target variable :math:`Y` is a good measurement of the phenomena being modeled, but that assumption may not hold if the measurement does not satisfy the requirements of construct validity.